 While I enjoyed the role, I always wanted to be more forward facing with patients, so I applied for an operations role at Truman Medical Centers.
 I started like most…in the file room.
-I eventually worked my way up; Got into HIM operations, became the HIM Regulatory manager, took over Coding, Corporate director of HIM , and eventually became the Associate Chief Information Officer.
+I eventually worked my way up; Got into HIM operations, became the HIM Regulatory manager, took over Coding, Corporate Director of Health Information Management Systems, and eventually became the Associate Chief Information Officer.

 [Ed. note.]
 Did we mention Seth achieved his Masters in public health and joined the AHIMA board along the way?